 General Feedback / Suggest a Topic

 Your opinions and comments are very important to us.
 We read every comment that we receive.
 And, if you know of an interesting social work-related topic for our podcast series or would like to volunteer to be interviewed, please tell us about it.
-Send us an email with your ideas and contact information at inSocialWork@buffalo.edu or fill out the form below.
+Send us an email with your ideas and contact information at inSocialWork@buffalo.edu.

 Due to a high volume of messages, we’re not always able to provide a response.
 We do, however, appreciate your taking the time to share your thoughts with us.
 If you submit a topic suggestion, please note that all submissions will be reviewed; however, because of the volume of suggestions, not all ideas will be pursued.
 Thank you.

 DISCLAIMER: The content shared by the presenter(s) and/or interviewer(s) of each podcast is their own and not necessarily representative of any views, research, or practice from the UB School of Social Work or the inSocialWork® podcast series.